lizmat/articles/cases-of-UPPER-9.md

 ### List::Agnostic

 The [`List::Agnostic`](https://raku.land/zef:lizmat/List::Agnostic) distribution provides a role with all of the necessary logic for making your object act as a `List`.
 The only thing you *must* provide, are the `AT-POS` and `elems` methods.
-As with `Array::Agnostic`, Your class *may* provide more methods for functionality or performance reasons.
+As with `Array::Agnostic`, your class *may* provide more methods for functionality or performance reasons.

 ### Example class